-This policy covers all employees, supervisors, department heads and elected officials.
-Additionally, this policy covers all suppliers, subcontractors, residents, visitors, clients, volunteers and any other individual who enters County property, conducts business on County property, or who is served by County personnel.
+This policy covers all employees, supervisors, departmer Additionally, this policy covers all suppliers, subcontractors volunteers and any other individual who enters County property, conducts business on County property, or who is served by County personnel.
+November 2012

 VI.
 MEDICAL EXAMINATIONS AND DISABILITY SEPARATION